tuoreste/fighting_game/README.md

 ## Note

-This game is replicated from youtuber (Chris Courses) for javasctipt learning purposes!
+This game is replicated from youtuber (Chris Courses) for javascript learning purposes!